Tips for Working with Cowork

 • Slack — Read messages, summarize channels, send messages

-• Notion — Read/write Pages, Databases
+• Notion — Read/write pages, databases

 • Figma — Read designs, export assets

-• Every morning: "Summarize important emails that haven't been replied to"
+• Every morning: "Summarize important unanswered emails"

 • Every Friday: "Compile action items from this week's meeting notes"